 Top e-commerce trends in 2017

 There is a lot of money to be made in online retail.
-Australia’s e-commerce industry has grown 21% in the last 4 years and online sales are expected to pass $32 billion by the end of the year.
+Australia’s e-commerce industry has grown 21% in the last 4 years.
+Online sales are expected to pass $32 billion by the end of the year.
 Global retail e-commerce sales are expected to reach a whopping $4.5 trillion by 2021, according to Statista.
-However, as enormous as these figures may seem, it’s small businesses that have a lot to gain.
+However, as enormous as these figures seem, it’s small businesses that have a lot to gain from these e-commerce trends.

-So let’s take a look at the top e-commerce trends in 2017 to see how businesses can start planning for 2018 and beyond.
+Let’s take a look at the top e-commerce trends to see how businesses can start planning for the future.

 More tools available for small businesses

 When retail moved online in the mid-nineties, the road was paved by industry giant, Amazon.
-While Amazon still leads the pack today, the world of e-commerce has opened up opportunities for everyday people to set up shop anywhere, anytime.
-Overheads are low, online stores can be created for just $29/month and with a great marketing platform, building an audience and sharing content is easy.
+While Amazon still leads the pack, the e-commerce world has opened up opportunities for everyday people to set up shop.
+Overheads are low, online stores can be created relatively easily.
+And with a great marketing platform, building an audience and sharing content is easy.

 Smaller businesses have more opportunity to focus on providing a great purchasing experience.
 You may not have the budget of Amazon, but there are ways to make an impression and improve customer loyalty with minimal resources.